-Over the years, numerous non-native plants have become established in the local ecosystems of our area.
-This site offers general information on invasive plant species of concern within the Sedona area.
-Links to local, and national, organizations dedicated to enhancing public awareness are provided.
-The City of Sedona solicits public input regarding the identification and control, of invasive plants and weeds.
-Contact information is provided at the end of this page.
+Over the years many non-native plants have become established in our area.
+This page offers general information on invasive plant species of concern in the Sedona area.
+We welcome public input regarding the identification and control of invasive plants and weeds.

-1. The Arizona Wildland Invasive Plants Working Group main website:
+The Arizona Wildland Invasive Plants Working Group website

-Buffelgrass is one species that has recently come to the forefront as a particularly hard to control noxious weed.
-Native to Africa, it was introduced into the U.S. in the 1930’s as livestock forage and for erosion control.
-Over the years it has proliferated to the point that it is rare to not see it in the southern half of Arizona.
-Buffelgrass prefers sandy soils, and arid climates below an elevation of 3000 ft.
-The main issues with the plant is, if allowed to grow unchecked, it can rapidly cover large areas resulting in suppression of desirable plants and it creates a potential grass fire hazard.
+Bufflegrass.
+Native to Africa, this species was introduced into the U.S. in the 1930s as livestock forage and for erosion control.
+Over the years it has proliferated and become common in Arizona.
+Buffelgrass prefers sandy soils and arid climates.
+If allowed to grow unchecked, it can rapidly cover large areas resulting in suppression of desirable plants and can creates a potential grass fire hazard.

-Even though Sedona is on the northern boundary of the Buffelgrass range, and above the desired elevation, small isolated areas of Buffelgrass plants have been found within the Sedona city limits.
-The City Maintenance staff has identified small areas of plants, which are easy to control with spot treatments of Roundup and/or manually removing, bagging, and disposing of individual plants.
-Staff scouts for Buffelgrass on a continuous basis throughout the city and takes action as required.
+Although though Sedona is on the northern boundary of the Buffelgrass range and above the desired elevation, isolated areas of Buffelgrass plants have been found within the city limits.
+Small areas are easy to control with spot treatments of Roundup and/or manually removing, bagging, and disposing of individual plants.

 Get more information at www.bufflegrass.org and watch a buffelgrass fire vidoe at http://www.youtube.com/watch?v=nQtIVzSrqZY